Herbed Sirloin Steak

 Caprese salad—that’s mozzarella, tomato, and balsamic—is addictive as an appetizer.
-But in this recipe, we’re turning it into a main event.
+But in this recipe perfect for both lunch and dinner, we’re turning it into a main event.
 Seared sirloin steak adds some meaty heft to the meal, while orzo pasta fills it out and soaks up all the flavorful juices.
 Throw in some garlic and a drizzle of olive oil for flavor and you’ll realize at first bite, that’s amore.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Herbes de Provence